facebook/create-react-app/packages/react-scripts/template/README.md

 import 'moment/locale/fr';
 ```

-If import multiple locales this way, you can later switch between them by calling `moment.locale()` with the name, for example:
+If import multiple locales this way, you can later switch between them by calling `moment.locale()` with the locale name:

 ```js
 import moment from 'moment';